 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
-Which brand is best?
+What’s the best one?
 Should you just get the cheapest?
-These are just two of many of the questions that make purchasing air filters for your home mind-boggling.
+These are just a couple of the questions that make purchasing air filters for your home mind-boggling.
 Let Service Experts Heating & Air Conditioning attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a simple way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then taking everyday table salt, pour the salt through the filter and see how much comes out the other side.
+Here’s a simple way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then taking common table salt, pour the salt through the filter then see how much comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust pass through as well.
-You might want to upgrade your filter to higher quality filter that is more efficient.
+You should probably upgrade your filter to higher quality filter that is more efficient.

 Home air filter selection depends primarily on three factors: Size, material and MERV rating.